-When buying a diamond it is important to do your research before you forfeit a large amount of your money.
-To make your journey enjoyable and hassle free we would like to offer consultations to assist you in the decision making process.
-We ensure that you gain exceptional value.
-At the same time we strongly encourage consumers to do their own research and gain an understanding on what it is they are after.
-As such we have prepared this guide, wherein you will be taught the skills to ensure that you are purchasing a diamond according to your own standards.
+When buying a diamond, it's important to do your research before you commit to your purchase.
+To make your experience enjoyable and hassle free, we offer free consultations to assist you in the decision making process.
+At Stephens Jewellers we ensure that you receive exceptional service and value.
+At the same time we strongly encourage you to do your own research and gain an understanding of what it is you are looking for in a diamond.
+To assist you we have prepared the below Diamond Buying Guide.

 How much should you spend on a diamond?

 That is very much up to you.
 Some people consider one or two months’ salary a good guide for an engagement ring.
 The important thing to remember is that unlike a wedding dress, a diamond engagement ring is worn everyday of your life so you would be wise to choose something that will continue to give pleasure year after year, because a diamond really is forever.

 How do you determine the quality of a diamond?